ECONOMICS AND COMPANY MANAGEMENT

 The main topics are detailed through the discussion of successful case studies in the Italian and international context.
 At the end of the course the students will have gained the ability to expand and update the level and range of the knowledge acquired from lessons and course textbooks.

 Course contents summary

-The course aims to illustrate in a systemic way and in an evolutionary perspective the key issues of firm’s management.
+The course aims to illustrate in a systemic way and in an evolutionary perspective the key issues of business management.
+Specifically, it is

-The course is divided into five sections that allow to grasp the evolution of management thinking and practice and to consider recent approaches, such as the competence based theory and the network based approach.
+The course is divided into three sections that allow to grasp the evolution of management thinking and practices up to consider the most recent

 Tunisini A., Pencarelli T., Ferrucci L. «Economia e management delle imprese», Hoepli, Milano, 2014 (with the exception of chapters 8, 12, 15, 18)

 • Acquisition of knowledge: lectures and business seminars.